Vocation Resources:

 Fr.
 Mike Schmitz explains that it is best to focus on one thing at a time when discerning a vocation.
 Not only is it most prudent to discern just one vocation at a time; it is also important to take discernment one step at a time.
 When we discern with this kind of care and commitment, the path God desires for us should become clear.

-Video: Do you want to be a Religious Brother?
+Video: Do You Want to be a Religious Brother?

 Video: What is Your Vocation Story?